lamps-wg/rfc5990bis/draft-ietf-lamps-rfc5990bis.md

 using the recipient's RSA public key.

-With the RSA-KEM Algorithm, an originator encrypts a random integer (z) with the recipient's RSA public key to produce a ciphertext (C), and the originator derives a shared secret (SS) from the random integer (z).
-The originator then sends the ciphertext (C) to the recipient.
-The recipient decrypts the ciphertext (C) using the their private key to recover the random integer (z), and the recipient derives a shared secret (SS) from the random integer(z).
+With the RSA-KEM Algorithm, an originator encrypts a random integer (z) with the recipient's RSA public key to produce a ciphertext (ct), and the originator derives a shared secret (SS) from the random integer (z).
+The originator then sends the ciphertext (ct) to the recipient.
+The recipient decrypts the ciphertext (ct) using their private key to recover the random integer (z), and the recipient derives a shared secret (SS) from the random integer(z).
 In this way, originator and recipient obtain the same shared secret (SS).